Maserati driver charged for injuring traffic police officer in hit-and-run incident

 He was caught using the altered car eight times between May 2013 and November 2015, according to reports.

 Lee requested for bail in court on Saturday but the court rejected this.
-He has been remanded for one week at Bedok police station, and his case is scheduled to be heard in court again next Friday.
+He has been remanded for one week at Bedok police station, and his case will be heard again next Friday.

 If convicted of the latest charge, Lee faces up to four years' jail, a fine of up to S$10,000, or both.